This chocolate keto chia seed pudding with almond milk is a smooth chocolate peanut butter keto pudding ready in 10 minutes!

 But if you are craving dessert, this is the fastest low-carb dessert ever!

 The recipe below creates a smooth chocolate peanut butter pudding, not overly sticky or liquid.
 Just the right balance.

 If you love yours thicker and chewier, add less milk – decrease by 1/4 cup and add an extra tablespoon at a time, blend, taste, and see!

 That’s the best way to create the perfect texture for your tastebud!
 Of course, for a runnier pudding, add more milk!

 I hope you enjoy this lovely instant chia seed pudding recipe made with almond milk.

-Nutrition panel is for one pudding using sugar-free maple syrup.
-Recipe makes 6 servings.
+The nutrition panel is for one pudding using sugar-free maple syrup.
+The recipe makes 6 servings.

 The recipes, instructions, and articles on this website should not be taken or used as medical advice.
 You must consult with your doctor before starting on a keto or low-carb diet.
 The nutritional data provided on Sweetashoney is to be used as indicative only.
 The nutrition data is calculated using WP Recipe Maker.
 Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
 Some sugar alcohols are excluded because they are not metabolized.
 You should always calculate the nutritional data yourself instead of relying on Sweetashoney's data.
 Sweetashoney and its recipes and articles are not intended to cure, prevent, diagnose, or treat any disease.
 Sweetashoney cannot be liable for adverse reactions or any other outcome resulting from the use of recipes or advice found on the Website.